beshkenadze/mcp-obsidian/README.md

 - `PORT`: The port on which the MCP server will listen (default: 3000)
 - `OBSIDIAN_BASE_URL`: The URL of the Obsidian Local REST API (default: https://127.0.0.1:27124)
 - `OBSIDIAN_API_KEY`: Your Obsidian Local REST API key (required)
+- `SERVER_TYPE`: The server implementation to use - either 'bun' or 'express' (default: 'bun')

 You can set these variables in a `.env` file at the root of the project: